miii/vue-lettering/README.md

 ```

 ## ⚙️  Options
-The plugin provides many options to help your customize the behavior of the injection.
+The plugin provides many options to help your customize the behavior of the injection.<br>
 [Click here](./OPTIONS.md) to read the full documentation.

 ## 🔉  Accessibility
 This plugin adds `aria-label` and `aria-hidden` to the injected elements to make them accessibile by default to users with screenreaders.
 Read more [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).